How to Pass Pilot Aptitude Tests in 2024

 To be a good screening assessment, the pilot aptitude test needs to be challenging.
 It is used to ensure that the applicants have all the skills, aptitudes and competencies that are needed to be successful in the future.

 You will be put under exam pressure, whether you take the test online in your own time or at an assessment center.
-Each part of the test is likely to have a time limit, and you will put yourself under pressure to do well so that you can achieve the score you need.

 As the pilot aptitude test is an integral part of the recruitment process for becoming a pilot and for joining a pilot training program, if you fail the test, it is not likely that your application will be taken further.

-You will only be able to take a pilot aptitude test once per application.
 If you fail or do not reach the required score, your application will be rejected and you will not be taken further in the recruitment process.

 However, in some cases, you might be allowed to reapply for the role in the future, after a short waiting period.
 This means that you would also be able to retake the pilot aptitude test.